Office of Head Start

-- Health: Programs support each child’s perceptual, motor, and physical development, which enables them to fully explore and function in their environment.
-All children receive health and development screenings, nutritious meals, and oral health and mental health support.
-Programs connect families with medical, dental, and mental health services to ensure that children are receiving the services.
+- Health: Children receive health and development screenings, nutritious meals, and oral health and mental health support.
+Programs connect families with medical, dental, and mental health services, and ensure that children are receiving the services they need.